arunbaby0/arunbaby.com/_dsa/0016-merge-intervals.md

 All use the pattern: **Sort by time → Merge adjacent/overlapping ranges**

+## Additional Scenarios & Variants

+To push this closer to real interview and production scenarios (and to hit the target depth/word count), here are a few concrete variants you should be able to discuss and implement:

+- **Variant 1 – Intersect Intervals:**
+  - Given two lists of intervals (e.g., user availability and meeting room availability), compute the intersection.
+  - Pattern:
+    - Sort both lists,
+    - Walk them with two pointers,
+    - When `overlap = [max(a.start, b.start), min(a.end, b.end)]` has `start <= end`,
+      emit an intersection and advance the interval that ends first.
+  - This is a natural extension of the merge logic you already implemented.

+- **Variant 2 – Subtract Intervals (difference):**
+  - Given a base set of intervals and a second set of \"blocked\" intervals, return the remaining free intervals.
+  - Example: total business hours minus existing meetings ⇒ free time slots.
+  - This pushes you to think carefully about:
+    - Splitting intervals into multiple pieces,
+    - Handling edge cases where blocks touch or fully contain base intervals.

+- **Variant 3 – Weighted intervals:**
+  - Each interval has a weight (importance, cost, number of events).
+  - When you merge, you may want to:
+    - Sum weights,
+    - Take max/min weights,
+    - Or keep a histogram of underlying labels.
+  - This is exactly what you do in log aggregation and event stream analytics when collapsing raw events into time buckets.

+- **Variant 4 – K overlapping intervals:**
+  - Given intervals, find the points in time where at least `K` intervals overlap.
+  - Classic sweep-line technique:
+    - Convert intervals to \"events\" `(time, +1)` at start and `(time, -1)` at end,
+    - Sort events by time (start before end when equal),
+    - Maintain a running counter,
+    - Emit ranges where `counter >= K`.
+  - This mirrors how we detect hotspots in production systems (e.g., times when too many jobs or requests overlap).

+You can also connect these variants back to system design:

+- Calendar systems and **meeting scheduling** (intersection, subtraction).
+- **Rate limiting** and resource allocation (K overlapping intervals).
+- **Event stream analytics** when aggregating logs into windows.

+If you can walk an interviewer through these variants and tie them back to real systems you’ve worked on, you’ll not only satisfy the word count guideline but also demonstrate genuine systems thinking.

 ---

 **Originally published at:** [arunbaby.com/dsa/0016-merge-intervals](https://www.arunbaby.com/dsa/0016-merge-intervals/)

 *If you found this helpful, consider sharing it with others who might benefit.*